February 23, 2021 Medical Device - Clinical

 Some companies finished their MED DEV R4 updates while some going through their NB reviews currently.
 Most of the IIb and III CERs that manufacturers compiled are good with REV 4 but may not be with EU MDR (especially in the areas of Equivalence, if claimed and other areas like SOA and PMCF parts which some manufacturers chose to either skip or not gone deep enough earlier).

-Based on some of the rescue projects and remediation fixes we did for some manufacturers, compiled few Queries/Observations found in audits that may help some companies tune their process and approach for CERs
+Based on some of the rescue projects and remediation fixes we did for some manufacturers, compiled few Queries/Observations found in audits that may help some companies tune their process and approach for CERs.

 State-of-Art related

 • The selection of clinical data for state of the art should be objective and based on the data provided seems more selective and biased on the basis of being favorable for the device under evaluation.
-Also, information on alternative approaches that are being used is not outlined.
+Also, information on alternative approaches that are being used is not outlined

 • In SOA mentioned that treatment comparability versus accepted therapy is not available.
 This has not been described well in IFU